Driving Under the Influence

 What if an interlock device is ordered?

 An interlock device requires a breath test to start a vehicle, and testing periodically while driving.
 There are rules that govern the interlock device.
 If you blow a breath test with an alcohol concentration too high, it triggers a violation hearing.
-Depending on the violation, the length of your requirement could be extended, or worse, you could be suspended again.
+Depending on the violation, the length of your requirement could be extended, or you could be suspended again.
 Attorney Stacey Kaelin Schultz is a former Administrative Law Judge who presided over interlock hearings, and is highly experienced with the process.
 We can help with the intiial review for installlation or any subsequent vioaltion hearings that may occur if the requirement is ordered.